Johndsalas/netflix_genre_labeler/README.md

 # Process Summary

 * Comedy was chosen as the test case to build a predictive model using the following criteria
     * Representation in the data
     * Number of unique words
     * High number of unique words appearing in each description
-   * Human intuitability
+    * human intuitability
 * The comedy genre was explored
     * Data Split
         * Training data has a 60/40 split of comedy and non-comedy data
             * This likely caused the relative frequency numbers to skew toward the negative
     * Relative Frequency Distribution
-        * Both relative frequency metrics showed values that normalize close to zero
-        * This shows that a majority of words are not likely to be strong indicators of comedy
+        * Overall trends in the data were the same using relative word frequency and relative document frequency
+            * Majority of the data is between -5 and positive 5
+                * Concluded using removal thresholds that are between 0-5 to remove noise, would likely produce the most accurate models
-        * Both metrics indicate a negative skew likely do to an imbalance in the data
+            * There is a negative skew to the data likely due to a 60/40 imbalance in the data
-        * Word frequency seems to be more skewed than Document frequency
     * Extreme Value Words
-        * Extreme positive values are much closer to zero than their negative counterparts and include words that are intuitively indicative of comedy such as comedy, comedian, and standup
+        * Extreme positive values are much closer to zero than their negative counterparts
+            * More evidence the data is skewed
+        * Extreme positive values represent words that are intuitively indicative of comedy
-        * Extreme negative values are much farther from zero and do not include words that are intuitively indicative of non-comedy films
+        * Extreme negative words represent words that are not intuitively indicative of being non-comedy words
-        * This gives evidence that low value words may be common words that appear more frequently in non-comedy films due to the data imbalance
+        * This gives evidence that the skew is likely having a high impact on the relative frequency data
-        * This also gives evidence that high value words are likely to be strong indicators of comedy films due to surviving the imbalance and being intuitively indicative of comedy films
+        * High positive value words are still likely to be strong indicators of comedy because the skew works against high positive value words
 * Methods were developed to predict comedy genre
     * Pre-Modeling Predictions
         * Predicting comedy using presence or number of unique words yielded disappointing results